oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 }
 ```

-We could put those track definition inside a variable if we want,
+We could put those track definitions inside a variable if we want,
 but it still requires explicit duplication.

 Because we can rely on various properties working